Ldavis36706/Creating-a-Webpage-and-Troubleshooting-Web-Server-Configuration-in-AWS-Cloud9/README.md

 ![Figure 1](https://github.com/user-attachments/assets/a04afe38-bd83-4a8c-9480-0f03c0caffd5)

-Figure 1: The diagram illustrates a website developer working in an AWS Cloud environment using an AWS Cloud9 IDE hosted on an Amazon Elastic Compute Cloud (Amazon EC2) instance.
+<i>Figure 1: The diagram illustrates a website developer working in an AWS Cloud environment using an AWS Cloud9 IDE hosted on an Amazon Elastic Compute Cloud (Amazon EC2) instance.
 The instance is set up in a security-controlled public subnet of a virtual private cloud (VPC) and is accessible over the internet.
 The hosted website is available to consumers through the Apache HTTP Server running on the EC2 instance.
-For more information, refer to the following detailed diagram overview.
+For more information, refer to the following detailed diagram overview.</i>
 <br />
 <br />
 <br />